utkarsh2110/Weekday-Assignment/README.md

 This website is developed as per the assignment of Weekday.

-How to use this webiste:
+How to use this website:
 ## Installation

 Install with npm.